microsoft/commercial-marketplace-resources/README.md

 [GitHub repo](https://github.com/microsoft/Commercial-Marketplace-SaaS-Manual-On-Boarding)

-### Single Page Application sample demonstrating Azure Active Directory Single Sign on on the client side
+### Single Page Application sample demonstrating client side Azure Active Directory Single Sign on

 This sample addresses a very narrow case to demonstrate the AAD SSO on the client side, with a server side component calling the marketplace APIs.